-This is Day 2 of the 14-Day Kindness Challenge for Nov 2012 where hundreds of participants from around the world get together in spirit to do 14 acts of kindness over 14 days.
-The challenge is now over, but you can still do the tasks in your own time.
-Visit the overview page for all Kindness Challenge tasks and posts.
+This is Day 2 of the 14-Day Kindness Challenge held in Nov 2012, where we do different acts of kindness for 14 days.
+The challenge is now over but you can do the tasks in your own time.
+Visit the overview page for all the challenge tasks.

 OVER 690 PARTICIPANTS!!
 We are ON and ROLLING!!!

 First off, I want to announce that we now officially have OVER 690 PARTICIPANTS for the Kindness Challenge!!!

 This officially makes our 14-Day Kindness Challenge the third largest challenge we’ve ever held at PE, right after 30DLBL (Live a Better Life in 30 Days) and 30BBM (Be a Better Me in 30 Days)!!! *throws party poppers again*

 You guys ROCK.
 You guys seriously ROCK.
 I love how all of you are going FULL FORCE and jumping on board in this amazing movement!!!

 Now, the question comes to this—can we hit 1,000 participants??
 Can we???

 I think we can, if each of us get just ONE MORE, ONE MORE person to join the challenge itself!!
 Let’s all do our part to spread the word.
 Post the Kindness Challenge announcement link (https://personalexcellence.co/blog/kindness-challenge/) on your Facebook, Twitter, and blog.
 Let’s make this a WORLDWIDE movement, not that it isn’t already one!!!

 You HAVE to sign up, as part of a personal pledge, before you can be counted as part of the official rooster for the 14-Day Kindness Challenge.
 Sign ups are still open but won’t be for long.
 Here’s how to join now: